marlon360/rki-covid-api/docs/endpoints/vaccinations.md

 `vaccination.novavax` Number of people who were vaccinated with Novavax

+`vaccination.deltaBiontech` New first vaccination with biontech vaccine compared to last reporting day

+`vaccination.deltaModerna` New first vaccination with moderna vaccine compared to last reporting day

+`vaccination.deltaAstraZeneca` New first vaccination with astra zeneca vaccine compared to last reporting day

+`vaccination.deltaJanssen` New first vaccination with janssen vaccine compared to last reporting day

+`vaccination.deltaNovavax` New first vaccination with novavax vaccine compared to last reporting day

-`delta` New first vaccination compared to yesterday
+`delta` New first vaccination compared to last reporting day

 `quote` Quote of first vaccinated people (legacy)